 Piali DasGupta, Assistant Chief Executive

 During her time at the LGA, Piali also worked on a range of major issues, including local government finance reform, adult social care funding and the City Growth Deals.
-This is the second new role created directly in response to the Kerslake Review’s requirement to enhance strategic capacity, and Piali’s responsibilities include providing additional capacity to the Chief Executive, to allow Mark Rogers to concentrate on key strategic issues; ensure oversight of the council’s corporate strategy, monitoring whole council and directorate performance; and leading the development of partnership working within the council and across the city.
+Her responsibilities include providing additional capacity to the Chief Executive, ensuring oversight of the council’s corporate strategy; and leading the development of partnership working within the council and across the city.